-You’ve probably heard the scary rumor about giving ice cubes to your dog.
-Since summer is here, keeping them cool and hydrated is important but you want to do it right.
+There’s a scary rumor about giving ice cubes to dogs.
+Keeping your dog cool and hydrated is important but you want to do it right.
 Is providing ice cubes something that you should be doing for your dog or puppy, and are there any drawbacks?
 Ice cubes aren’t bad but they actually aren’t the best choice.
-We will explain.
+We’ll explain.

-Why not combine ice cubes into a Freezy Pup frozen treat, which includes a special tray and 4 organic recipes.
-Your dog will absolutely love it!
-We battle the heat by cooling off with things like ice cream, Popsicles, and Slurpees but those aren’t well suited for dogs.
-You are on the right track with ice cubes and it is sensible to make the connection to give your dog an iced treat when it starts getting hot outside.
+We battle the heat by cooling off with things like ice cream, popsicles, and Slurpees but those aren’t well suited for dogs.
+You are on the right track with ice cubes.
+It’s sensible to give your dog some sort of iced treat when it’s hot outside.

-Most dogs will absolutely love icy cold treats.
-Ice cubes are generally OK but even better if you serve it with a twist.
-Let’s dig a little deeper to see if there’s any reason not to serve ice cubes or if they will harm your dog in any possible way.
+Most dogs love icy cold treats.
+Ice cubes are generally okay but are even better if you serve it with a twist.
+Let’s dig a little deeper to see if there’s any reason not to serve ice cubes or if they will harm your dog in any way.

 Can I Give My Dog Ice Cubes?
 Answer: Yes, or upgrade to an ice treat for a better K9 cool down

-With so many different breeds and sizes of dogs, there’s no real way to determine how your dog will handle ice cubes, and there’s always the exception to the rule.
+With so many different breeds and sizes of dogs, there’s no real way to determine how your dog will handle ice cubes.
+There’s always the exception to the rule.
 We don’t recommend giving ice cubes to a puppy because their teeth and overall systems may not take well to the intense hardness and concentrated coldness of ice.

 You can start your K9 off with one and see how they like it, and then monitor them afterward to see how they’re doing.
 Never give your dog ice cubes that are still sticky from the deep freeze.
 Other than that, if you see they’re fine, you’re good to go.

 If you think about a wild pack of dogs, sometimes all that’s available for them to drink is very cold lakes and streams.
 In the winter, they may even get by with eating snow for hydration.
-It’s easy to make the connection that most dogs will be able to handle either ice cold water or some ice cubes now and then.
+In that sense, it’s easy to make the connection that most dogs can handle either ice cold water or some ice cubes now and then.

 Choking Concerns & Crushing Ice

-With smaller breeds and puppies you should be aware that ice cubes might present a choking hazard in addition to a tooth problem.
-Most of the time a dog will be fine because they’ll either cough it back up or it will melt before becoming a big issue.
-But you may want to consider crushing them up before giving it to them so they don’t have to experience that.
+With smaller breeds and puppies, be aware that ice cubes may present a choking hazard in addition to a tooth problem.
+Most of the time a dog will be fine because they’ll either cough it back up or it’ll melt before becoming a big issue.
+You may want to consider crushing them up before giving it to them so they don’t have to experience that.